Twaddler01/rpg_similitude/README.md

 # Issues
 - May be issues loading code from URL.
 For best results, download .zip and use localhost server.
 (For Android, I use Simple HTTP server): https://play.google.com/store/apps/details?id=com.phlox.simpleserver
-- Added proper image files, but occasionally may receive a Github error.
-Pull request will be made next update to see if it resolves and to clean up unnecessary code/files.

 # Updates